 Atlanta Police Scanner: The Civil Rights City Goes Dark

-Atlanta—birthplace of the modern civil rights movement and home to Dr. Martin Luther King Jr.— has silenced its police communications.
-Following the 2020 protests and the Rayshard Brooks shooting, metro Atlanta rapidly encrypted while facing ongoing transparency battles over "Cop City."
-Here's the full picture of scanner access in the Southeast's largest metro area.
+Atlanta has shut down its police communications.
+After the 2020 protests and the Rayshard Brooks shooting, metro Atlanta moved quickly to encrypt while fighting ongoing transparency battles over "Cop City."
+Here is what scanner access actually looks like across the Southeast's largest metro area.

 Atlanta Metro at a Glance

 Metro Atlanta has gone overwhelmingly dark.
-With over 6 million residents in the 29-county metropolitan area, Atlanta represents the largest media market in the Southeast—and one of the most restricted for police transparency.
-The core agencies—Atlanta PD, Fulton County Sheriff, Georgia State Patrol, and Gwinnett County—are all fully encrypted.
+The region's 29 counties hold over 6 million residents, making it the largest media market in the Southeast.
+The core agencies are all fully encrypted: Atlanta PD, Fulton County Sheriff, Georgia State Patrol, and Gwinnett County.

-The contrast with Georgia's other major cities is stark: while Atlanta hides its police communications, Augusta, Columbus, and Macon maintain transparency.
-Atlanta chose secrecy precisely when its policing faced the most intense scrutiny.
+The contrast with Georgia's other major cities is sharp.
+Augusta, Columbus, and Macon maintain open communications.
+Atlanta chose secrecy at the moment its policing faced the most public scrutiny it had seen in decades.

 Demonstrators gathered in downtown Atlanta following George Floyd's murder.
 Protests spread across the city, with CNN Center and businesses damaged.
 Scanner listeners tracked police response in real-time.